List of Heroes characters: Brian Davis

 Brian Davis, portrayed by David Berman, is an evolved human who has the ability to move things by the use of his mind.
 Sylar, who stole Davis's contact information from Chandra Suresh, called up Davis and gave him an alias, choosing "Sylar" from the brand name of a watch that he was working on, telling him he can fix his problem.
 When he revealed his telekinetic ability to Sylar, Davis asked Sylar if he could remove it.
 Sylar, driven by his aggression and hunger for power killed him and stole his ability, making him the first of several victims.

 Zane Taylor

 Zane Taylor, portrayed by Ethan Cohn, is the first person to respond to Mohinder's calls when Mohinder resumes his father's research.
-Zane leaves a phone message on Mohinder's answering machine, inviting him to Virginia Beach to talk; however, Sylar arrives first and impersonates Mohinder.
+Zane leaves a phone message on Mohinder's answering machine, inviting him to Virginia Beach to talk.
+Sylar arrives first, and impersonates Mohinder.
 After an anxious Zane displays his ability to liquefy objects, Sylar kills him.
-When Mohinder arrives later on, Sylar impersonates Zane and demonstrates Zane's power to liquefy the toaster instantly.
-According to the article reporting his death, Zane is a musician; he is even seen wearing a Ramones T-shirt, which Sylar then wears while impersonating him.
+When Mohinder arrives later on, Sylar instead impersonates Zane and demonstrates the power to liquefy the toaster instantly.
+According to the article reporting his death, Zane is a musician; he is seen wearing a Ramones T-shirt, which Sylar then wears while impersonating him.